 Did you know that the average email response rate is only 0.12 percent?
-How do you get past inbox clutter when 84 percent of emails are filtered out by spam blockers or immediately deleted or archived when received, and more than 99 percent of recipients don’t ever respond?
+How do you get past inbox clutter when 84 percent of emails are filtered out by spam blockers or immediately deleted or archived when received, and more than 99 percent of recipients don’t even respond?

 Now, consider this: 81 percent of people open their physical mail the same day they retrieve it from their mailbox (Canada Post).
 Sending a physical newsletter gets your message directly into your client or prospect’s hands and, if well-formatted with great content, increases your ROI.